gkkhut/Game-of-Dots-and-Boxes/README.md

 # Game-of-Dots-and-Boxes

-This project is about making use of a Q-learning reinforcement algorithm to implement a game-playing agent which learns how to play a game of 3x3 Dots and Boxes optimally for both players.
+This project is about making use of a Q-learning algorithm to implement a game-playing agent which learns how to play a game of 3x3 Dots and Boxes optimally against an automated player.